slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 already in use, repositories should gain support for both uploading and distributing the build attestation alongside the artifact.

-Short term consumers of build artifacts can bootstrap a manual policy by using the source repository only for projects that publish all artifacts and attestations to the source repository, and later extend this to all artifacts published to the artifact repository via the canonical installation tools once
+Short term, consumers of build artifacts can bootstrap a manual policy by using the source repository only for projects that publish all artifacts and attestations to the source repository, and later extend this to all artifacts published to the artifact repository via the canonical installation tools once